damonlynch/rapid-photo-downloader/README.rst

 - `Description`_
 - `Quickstart on Ubuntu, Debian-like and Fedora-like Systems`_
-- `Software Requirements and Program Installation`_
+- `Software Requirements and Program Installation on Other Systems`_
     - `Satisfying Software Requirements`_
     - `Installation`_
     - `Uninstallation`_